-Table 4-7 Statement Overview view
+Table 7 Statement Overview view

-View area Description

-In DB2 Last minute) The following information is displayed: Statement ID-Displays the internal statement hash value (SHV) calculated by the Collector, or, in the case of a stored procedure, displays the name of the stored procedure.
-In DB2 Using CPU CPU Wait Sync I/O Wait Prefetch Wait Direct I/O Wait Utility Wait Lock Wait

-■ I/O Error Wait
+View area Description General tab Statement ID-Displays the internal statement hash value (SHV) calculated by the Collector, or, in the case of a stored procedure, displays the name of the stored procedure.
+In DB2 Text In DB2 (Last minute) The following information is displayed: • Statement ID-Displays the internal statement hash value (SHV) calculated by the Collector, or, in the case of a stored procedure, displays the name of the stored procedure. • In DB2 • Using CPU • CPU Wait • Sync I/O Wait • Prefetch Wait • Direct I/O Wait • Utility Wait • Lock Wait • I/O Error Wait